🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 How baskets of goods and services impact CPI?

 The composition and weighting of the consumer price index (CPI) basket of goods and services significantly impacts the overall inflation rate.
 As consumer purchasing patterns change, the items and categories included in the CPI require periodic re-evaluation to maintain representativeness.
-The basket’s aim is to reflect typical expenditures to accurately measure inflation experienced by average households.
+The basket aim is reflecting typical expenditures to accurately measure inflation experienced by average households.

 The CPI basket was historically dominated by food and apparel, which formed a large share of spending decades ago.
 But as incomes rose, consumer budgets shifted more toward housing, transportation, medical care, and recreation services.
 Failing to re-weight would have caused the CPI to overstate inflation, as consumers substituted away from the high-weighted categories.